renayearnshaw/FoodHygieneRatings/README.md

 (At the moment I only show the first twenty, to speed up the application - this will change in time)
 <p>By clicking on the <i>View</i> link for an authority, you are redirected to the second endpoint,
 with the <i>authorityId</i> set to that of the authority you selected.
-This endpont summarizes the food safety ratings achieved by the businesses within the authority.
+This endpoint summarizes the food safety ratings achieved by the businesses within the authority.
 Each rating category is shown, along with the percentage of premises that achieved that rating.

 ### To run the application